tnmch/Write_Up_Ctf/CTFZone 2017/Mr.Future President Blog.md

 simple login bypass  ' or 1=1 -- in username do the job <br />

-then just start dump database and get some data which was not so interesting for us , not flag in data base
+then just start dump database and get some data which was not so interesting for us , no flag in data base

 current DB : task200 <br />
 Table : users <br />